 Back in the old days a healthcare or medical sales representative with a good command of “Clinical-Lingo Capabilities” could talk shop with and quickly make sales to doctors.
 Is that really all it took to close sales?
 It is often thought, there wasn’t a true need for understanding the economics of the sale.
 Or was there?
 Sure there was – Just as there is today.
 Bottom line – sales representatives of today (and yesteryears) – need to know what they are talking about – they need to know their product, clinical benefits, economic benefits and much more.
 Training your medical sales reps is not an option; it is essential for both individual and organizational success.

-You should know about your competitors already in facilities and what you need to present to compete, successfully compete in the market.
-You should also have some understanding about buying groups and whether you need to identify if the hospital or physician's office belong to a particular buying group or group purchasing organization.
+You need to know about your competitors already in facilities.
+Identify what is needed to successfully compete in the market.
+It will be beneficial to have some understanding about buying groups.
+Successful sales reps know already if the hospital or physician’s office belongs to a particular buying group or group purchasing organization.
 The landscape of USA Healthcare Marketing Opportunities is huge.
 Our own Healthcare Marketing Directories has become rather extensive over the years and special attention will need to be considered relative to the multiple call points of various decision makers in the hospital setting when building your sales force.

-Health care professionals are trained to read, research and utilize RESOURCES.
-They tend to look for the most detailed sales presentations they can find but if there is only time for the "30 second elevator" conversation, be sure to be able to provide a "Wow" presentation that can be quickly scanned.
-Then, once you have their attention, consider: Credible reprints from their favorite magazines, newsletters and journals can be of added value.
-Very often, they typically know a "WOW" when they see it, but there may be a need to research the data/information being presented for certain products.
-The point is, the presentation should be short and sweet resulting in that initial "WOW" feeling.
-Treat this buyer like an expert in the field.
-Often, these clinical experts can be great clinical consultants!
-Hospital buyers will typically know what else is out there and has investigated the market (in their facility) in depth.
-Sometimes the purchaser may be a physician and understanding more about Selling to a Physician can additionally be helpful.
+Health care professionals are trained to read, research and utilize resources.
+They tend to look for the most detailed sales presentations they can find but if there is only time for the “30 second elevator” conversation, be sure to be able to provide a “Wow” presentation that can be quickly viewed.
+Credible reprints from their favorite magazines, newsletters and journals can be of added value.
+Very often, they typically know a “WOW” when they see it.

 A competitive matrix is an analysis tool that helps you establish your company’s competitive advantage.
 Begin a chart type or list of columns and be sure to be honest here.
 Explore with sales reps their potential interest in your products or services to identify their level involvement.
 Understand from the sales rep’s perspective what makes a great product to promote.